Metronome Art and Movement

 Try moving, clapping, and drawing along to a steady beat.

-What you’ll need: Paper, coloured markers, a metronome (This is a sound that makes a steady tapping beat - you can find one for free online, such as https://www.8notes.com/metronome/ )
+What you’ll need: Paper, coloured markers, a metronome (this is a machine or software that makes a steady tapping beat - you can find one for free online here or explore and compare other options from Beginners Guitar HQ)

 What’s it for?

 This activity helps you practice listening and moving to a beat.
 Slowing down the beat can be a way to help feel calm if you are feeling unregulated or worked up over something.